Tony118g/doctor-diary/README.md

       * A valid date input must:
          * Be in the format of dd/mm/yyyy.
          * Contain realistic values for day, month, and year categories.
-      * If invalid is entered for a date, the following message is displayed.
+      * If invalid input is entered for a date, the following message is displayed.

       ![screenshot of feedback for invalid date](readme-images/invalid-date-feedback.png)

-      * A date input must also be a present or future date.
+      * If the date input is for the purpose of booking a new appointment, it must also be for a present or future date.
       * If the date is in the correct format but is a date of the past, the following message is displayed.

       ![screenshot of feedback for a past date input](readme-images/past-date-feedback.png)